atilanaufal/RocPaSors/README.md

 In Visual Studio Code, install the C# extension and open the workspace at the repository root.

-- Use the VS Code debugger with the project `RocPaSors\RocPaSors.csproj`
+- Use the VS Code debugger with the project `RocPaSors.csproj`
 - Or run the .NET CLI commands in the integrated terminal

 A sample launch configuration is recommended but not required if you prefer terminal-based execution.

 ## Project Structure

-- `RocPaSors.sln` — solution file containing the main WPF game project and the installer project
-- `RocPaSors/RocPaSors.csproj` — WPF application project file
+- `RocPaSors.csproj` — WPF application project file
-- `RocPaSors/Assets/Images` — UI images and icon assets
+- `Assets/Images` — UI images and icon assets
-- `RocPaSors/Assets/Sounds` — sound effect assets
+- `Assets/Sounds` — sound effect assets
-- `RocPaSors/tampilan_game` — screenshot assets for documentation
+- `tampilan_game` — screenshot assets for documentation
 - `RocPaSors_Setup.iss` — Inno Setup installer script

 ## Notes for Developers